Shallow neural network yields regularization for ill-posed inverse problems: Numerical experiments

-In addition, the points marked for the stopping index $n$ of Algorithm \ref{alg:expanding_nn} and Algorithm \ref{alg:modified_enn} indicate that both algorithms successfully terminate at finite iteration steps under all three random seed settings once the stopping criterion is met.
-For some high-noise cases, this threshold is relatively large, so the algorithm terminates earlier, even though the reconstruction error has not yet reached its minimum.
-This reflects the well-known semi-convergence effect: the discrepancy principle ensures stability rather than minimizing the true error, which explains why the stopping point can appear too early in noisy scenarios.
-Moreover, the specific values of the stopping $n$ marked in the figures reflect that $n=n(\delta)$ generally increases as $n$ decreases, and are consistent with the theoretical estimate $\mathcal{O}(1/\delta^2)$ provided in Theorems \ref{main} and \ref{main2}.
+In addition, the points marked for the stopping index $n$ of ENN1 and ENN2 indicate that both algorithms successfully terminate at finite iteration steps under all three random seed settings once the stopping criterion is met.
+In high-noise cases, the discrepancy threshold is larger, and the algorithm may stop before the true reconstruction error reaches its minimum.
+This is consistent with the classical semi-convergence phenomenon: the discrepancy principle is designed to ensure stability rather than to minimize the unknown true error.
+Moreover, the specific values of the stopping $n$ marked in the figures reflect that $n=n(\delta)$ generally increases as $\delta$ decreases, and are qualitatively consistent with the theoretical estimate $\mathcal{O}(1/\delta^2)$ provided in Theorems \ref{main} and \ref{main2}.

-Regarding the Tikhonov regularization method, we examine the last row of the three figures.
+Regarding the Tikhonov-NN method, we examine the last row of the three figures.
 It can be observed that the error generally decreases initially and then stabilizes as the number of neurons increases when the noise level is small.
 In some cases, the error continues to decrease without stabilizing, which may be attributed to the limitation of the maximum number of neurons ($n_{\max}$) considered in the experiments.
 Moreover, for relatively large noise levels (e.g., $\delta=0.1,0.2$), the error is mainly dominated by the noise.
 Under such circumstances, as observed in some of the presented figures, increasing the number of neurons does not significantly reduce the approximation error, since the noise-induced instability persists regardless of model capacity.
-Overall, in the non-blow-up cases, Algorithms \ref{alg:expanding_nn} and \ref{alg:modified_enn} as well as the Tikhonov regularization method are all capable of constructing neural network approximations with good accuracy.
-In comparison, Algorithms \ref{alg:expanding_nn} and \ref{alg:modified_enn} tend to achieve approximations with smaller errors using relatively fewer neurons than the Tikhonov approach, whereas the Tikhonov method provides greater robustness and stability.
+Overall, in the non-blow-up cases, ENN1 and ENN2 as well as the Tikhonov-NN method are all capable of constructing neural network approximations with good accuracy.
+In comparison, ENN1 and ENN2 tend to achieve approximations with smaller errors using relatively fewer neurons than the Tikhonov-NN approach, whereas the Tikhonov-NN method provides greater robustness and stability.